Worried About Legal Action After Accepting a Job Offer but Not Joining? Let's Discuss Your Options

 shreya-kohad

 I have accepted a company's letter of appointment since I didn't have an offer and wanted to join the company.
-In the letter, they didn't mention the joining date but said that it will be conveyed later.
-They held a five-day induction program which I attended and on the fifth day told to join the company from the next day.
-But now I don't feel the company has a job role of my interest and don't want to join.
-Can the company take legal action against me as I didn't actually start the job yet?
-Also, it was stated in the letter that if I didn't complete my retention period (1 year), I will have to serve a notice period of 3 months or, if failing to do so, return the money equivalent to the last 3 months' salary even though I have not joined the job yet.
+In the letter, they didn't mention the joining date but said that it would be conveyed later.
+They held a five-day induction program, which I attended, and on the fifth day, they told me to join the company from the next day.
+However, now I don't feel the company has a job role of my interest, and I don't want to join.
+Can the company take legal action against me as I haven't actually started the job yet?
+Also, it was stated in the letter that if I didn't complete my retention period (1 year), I would have to serve a notice period of 3 months or, if failing to do so, return the money equivalent to the last 3 months' salary, even though I have not joined the job yet.

 KK!HR